-The university complies with the Occupational Safety and Health Act's Bloodborne Pathogens Standard as adopted by the Indiana Occupational Safety and Health Act.
+The university complies with the Occupational Safety and Health Act's Bloodborne Pathogens Standard as adopted pursuant to the Indiana Occupational Safety and Health Act.
 In compliance with this Standard, all employees are required to use "universal precautions" whenever they come into direct contact with blood or other body fluids and follow university procedures for the containment, treatment, transportation, and disposal of infectious waste.
+Appropriate training is provided to affected employees.
 The university has also developed a written exposure control plan that is available in departmental offices.
-If an employee is exposed to blood or other body fluid, report the exposure incident immediately to the supervisor.
+If an employee is exposed to blood, other body fluid, or infectious waste, report the exposure incident immediately to the supervisor.
 Failure to follow universal precautions, including those regarding the containment, treatment, transportation and disposal of infectious waste, may result in disciplinary action.
-See the Appendix of this Handbook for procedure for "universal precautions."
+See last page of this Handbook for procedure for "universal precautions."